RolandBurrows/novus-apicius/paleo_turkey_pot_pie.md

 6. Remove from heat and distribute evenly to 2 ramekins or small bowls.

 For the topping:
-1. Preheat the oven to 350 F
+1. Preheat the oven to 350 F.
 2. Mix all dry ingredients together.
 3. Mix the egg and the water in a separate bowl.
 4. Combine the dry and the wet ingredients together.
-5. Spread the dough evenly on the ramekins filled with the turkey mixture.
+5. Spread the dough evenly on turkey mixture.
-6. Bake in the oven for 20-25 minutes until the crust is golden.
+6. Bake in the oven for 20-25 minutes until the crust is lightly golden.